Spiritman90/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display all lines of the file /etc/ssh/sshd config starting with a letter. reate a script that removes all letters c and C from input.
 Write a script that reverse its input.
+Write a script that displays all users and their home directories, sorted by users.